 Corporation as a form of business

 If you run a corporation, you must strictly separate the private sphere from the corporate sphere for accounting and tax purposes.
-The company assets are separated from the private assets of the shareholders.
-This has the advantage that shareholders of a corporation are only liable with their paid-in share capital and are responsible for creditor protection.
+The company assets are separate from the private assets of the shareholders.

-Corporations are also subject to the obligation to register a trade, with the consequence of paying trade tax to the local government.
+Corporations are subject to the obligation to register a trade, with the consequence of paying trade tax to the municipal administration.

 Dialogue